 - Make sure that the Camera is toggled on.

 If you’re still unable to open the camera within the app, check the steps below.

 2. Clear the app’s cache and data

 With frequent Instagram updates that are emerging nowadays, regarding Story improvements and those silly face filters, there’s a chance that something may go wrong.
-Namely, this app tends to accumulate temporary files and, since it’s storing them on a daily basis, those can affect the overall performance or some features, like a camera.
+Namely, this app tends to accumulate temporary files and, since it’s storing them daily, those can affect the overall performance or some features, like a camera.

 So, make sure to clean apps cache or data and look for changes: